Taxation in Finland: Property tax

 Municipalities collect property tax (kiinteistövero) on properties located in their territory.
 The tax is levied separately on the soil (maapohja) and on the buildings located on it.
-The tax on the soil is paid by the owner of the property and the tax on the buildings is paid by the owner of the building.
+The property owner pays the tax on the soil, and the building owner pays the tax on the buildings.
 The tax on soil is generally 1.30–2.00%, but the municipality can set it at 2.00–6.00%, if the property is undeveloped and certain legal requirements are met.
 Additionally, if the property is located in Espoo, Helsinki, Hyvinkää, Järvenpää, Kauniainen, Kerava, Kirkkonummi, Mäntsälä, Nurmijärvi, Pornainen, Sipoo, Tuusula, Vantaa, or Vihti, the Property Tax Act requires that the soil tax for undeveloped property is 3.00 p.p. higher than for developed property, but 6.00% at maximum.
 The tax on buildings is 0.41–1.00% for permanently residential buildings and 0.93–2.00% for buildings with at least 50% of the space reserved for non-permanent residence.
 Property taxes are levied annually on present market value.

 Property transfer tax

 There is a 3% property transfer tax (varainsiirtovero) for property, and 1.5% for stock and housing cooperative shares.
-First-time home buyers were exempt from transfer tax until 31 December 2023, but no longer enjoy exemption.
+First-time home buyers were exempt from the transfer tax until 31 December 2023 but no longer enjoy the exemption.

 Consumption taxes

 Value-added tax (arvonlisävero) is levied at a standard rate of 25.5% (as of 1 September 2025), and at two reduced rates of 14% on food, restaurant services, catering services and animal feed, and 10% on books, pharmaceutical products, services creating opportunities for physical exercise, passenger transportation and accommodation.

-Excise taxes (valmistevero) are in place for alcohol, tobacco, sweets, lotteries, insurances, transport fuels and automobiles (2011).
+Excise taxes (valmistevero) are in place for alcohol, tobacco, sweets, lotteries, insurances, transport fuels, and automobiles (2011).
 The motor vehicle tax is substantial.
 As a rule, permanent residents cannot drive foreign-registered cars in Finland.
-Persons with permanent residence outside Finland may drive foreign-registered car in Finland for six months, or up to 18 months if residence abroad is separately proven to Customs.
+Persons with permanent residence outside Finland may drive a foreign-registered car in Finland for six months, or up to 18 months if residence abroad is separately proven to Customs.
 As an exception, European Civil Service employees working for the European Union are exempt from the car tax for their personal vehicle.

-Pharmacies pay only the excise tax from their yearly income.
+Pharmacies pay only the excise tax on their yearly income.
 There is a tax credit for pharmacies that keep subsidiary pharmacies (sivuapteekki).
-The aim of this policy is to support keeping pharmacies in sparsely populated regions.
+This policy aims to support the retention of pharmacies in sparsely populated regions.

 Publicity of income taxes

-Even when information of earnings and the taxation procedure of individual persons and companies are not public, the amount of taxes carried for each person and company is public information.
-The Tax Administration is required to submit information for free if request is targeted.
+The amount of tax paid by each person and company is public information.
+The Tax Administration is required to provide information free of charge if the request is targeted.
 Larger records are submitted for journalistic purposes.
 Capital income and earned income are both public information, while taxation on dividends from unlisted companies is not.